COVID-19 drug repurposing research: Fluvoxamine

 In October 2021, the TOGETHER trial, a large clinical trial in Brazil, reported that treating high-risk outpatients with an early diagnosis of COVID-19 with 100 mg fluvoxamine twice daily for 10 days reduced by up to about 65% the risk of hospitalization.
 The effect was reduced to about 32% with low adherence, possibly due to intolerance.
 There was also a reduction in the number of deaths by up to about 90% with high adherence.
 The drug was studied because of its anti-inflammatory effects, but the mechanism of action against COVID-19 remains uncertain.

 On 16 December, the NIH found that use of fluvoxamine did not impact incidence of covid-related hospitalizations and considered the evidence insufficient to recommend either for or against the drug.

 On 23 December, under very low certainty evidence, the Ontario clinical practice guideline suggested considering the drug to treat mildly ill patients within 7 days of symptom onset.

 In May 2022, based on a review of available scientific evidence, the US Food and Drug Administration (FDA) declined a request to issue an Emergency Use Authorization (EUA) for fluvoxamine to treat COVID-19, saying that the data were not sufficient to conclude that it may be effective in treating non-hospitalized people with COVID-19 to prevent serious illness or hospitalization.
 University of Minnesota professor David Boulware, who filed the EUA application, said that the standard that they were holding for fluvoxamine was a different standard than the other big pharma trials, with Paxlovid and molnupiravir and the monoclonals.

 Antioxidants

 Acetylcysteine (NAC)

-Acetylcysteine is being considered as a possible treatment for COVID-19.
+Acetylcysteine was considered as a possible treatment for COVID-19.